 Eilean Donan Castle

 This is probably the castle that appears more often photos.
 One of the most well preserved of Scotland.
 He is located on its own little island, and a stone bridge leads to its entrance.
 The castle overlooks the Isle of Skye and is surrounded by a forest.

-The castle was built in the 13th as a stronghold of the Clan Mckenzie, but it was destroied in 1719 during the Jacobite rebellions.
-In the 20th century the castle was reconstructed, producing what we see today.
+The castle was built in the 13th as a stronghold of the Clan Mckenzie, but it was destroyed in 1719 during the Jacobite rebellions.
+In the 20th century, the castle was reconstructed, producing what we see today.

 This is just a small list of the cool things you can visit in the Highlands.
-But of course the list goes on.
-It is impressive the number of unique places to visit in such a relativately small piece of land.
-There are many other castles, loads of mountains to admire and, if you are an adventure person, to hike, islands and beautiful cities.
+But of course, the list goes on.
+It is impressive the number of unique places to visit in such a relatively small piece of land.
+There are many other castles, loads of mountains to admire and, if you are an adventurous person, to hike, islands and beautiful cities.

-There are tours leaving from the major cities of Scotland almost everyday.
+There are tours leaving from the major cities of Scotland almost every day.
 You can find many tour companies in the Royal Mile in Edinburgh.
-The option are many, you can take tours that goes from 1 day to 20 days!
+The option is many, you can take tours that go from 1 day to 20 days!
 Yeah, I told you there are many things to see in the Highlands!